-Today is the 38th birthday of Shaun Hill, who founded the Hill Farmstead Brewery.
+Today is the 43rd birthday of Shaun Hill, who founded the Hill Farmstead Brewery.
 After learning to homebrew, he took a job at a local brewpub, the Shed, and eventually became its brewer.
 After a stint brewing in Copenhagen at Nørrebro Bryghus, he returned to his hometown of Greensboro, Vermont and founded his brewery in 2010.
 His brewery and beers have gone on to win many accolades.
 Certainly, the ones I”ve tried have been terrific.
-I first met Shaun when he was visiting Russian River Brewing a couple of years ago and again at the last two Rate Beer Best events here in Sonoma County, and it’s been great fun getting to know him a little bit.
-Join me in wishing Shaun a very happy birthday.
+I first met Shaun when he was visiting Russian River Brewing a couple of years ago and again at the last two Rate Beer Best events here in Sonoma County.
+Join me in wishing Shaun a happy birthday.

 Today is the birthday of Greg Noonan (March 4, 1951-October 11, 2009) who founded the Vermont Pub & Brewery, one of the earliest microbreweries on the East Coast.
 Noonan was a pioneer and a big part of the early days, and had a wide influence on the growing brewing industry, winning awards and writing books.
 Unfortunately, in 2009, he discovered he had cancer, and passed away shortly thereafter.